 *Review museum websites early on in your search.
 Large institutions such as MoMA, The Metropolitan Museum of Art, the Guggenheim, Brooklyn, New Museum, etc. have competitive internship programs with early, and firm, deadlines.

-Also think about applying to smaller institutions, and museums “off the beaten” track, especially for your first internship:
+Also think about applying to smaller institutions, especially for your first internship: